viveknarang/CatalogAPI/docs/source/index.html.md

     Key         |          Description
 ----------------| ------------------------------
-_id             |   Internal field, object identifier
-sku             |   The SKU of the product name            |   The name of the product description     |   The description of the product groupID         |   The product group ID regularPrice    |   Everyday price promotionPrice  |   On-sale price images          |   Product images (recommended multiple) searchKeywords  |   Keywords that you want this product to be searched with quantity        |   Inventory stock quantity category        |   Category breadcrumbs
+_id             |   Internal field, database object identifier sku             |   The SKU of the product name            |   The name of the product description     |   The description of the product groupID         |   The product group ID regularPrice    |   Everyday price promotionPrice  |   On-sale price images          |   Product images searchKeywords  |   Keywords that you want this product to be searched with quantity        |   Inventory stock quantity category        |   Category breadcrumbs